AECOM Archaeology Field Technician II in Bismarck, North Dakota

 Excellent work ethic and team-player attitude

-Strong attention to detail and ability to follow specific instructions
+Strong attention to detail, with proven ability to follow specific instructions

 Ability to effectively express his or herself orally and in writing to other project staff